JSpeedie/G2ME-legacy/README.md

 but it saves a lot of `rm .players/*` and since the recommended usage is using `-B`, it's a non-issue.)

-The recommended way to do it is to create a season file, a file in which every line is a file path to a bracket file.
+... the recommended way to do it is to create a season file, a file in which every line is a file path to a bracket file.
 For example a file named `ExampleSeason.sea` could have the contents:

 ```
-ExampleBracket
+examples/example1
-SecondBracket
+examples/example2
-ThirdBracket
+examples/example3
 ```

 We could then run the season file as input:

 ```
 $ G2ME -B ExampleSeason.sea
-running "ExampleBracket" ...DONE
+running "examples/example1" ...DONE
-running "SecondBracket" ...DONE
+running "examples/example2" ...DONE
-running "ThirdBracket" ...DONE
+running "examples/example3" ...DONE
 ```

-This becomes very useful when you have seasons with lots of events, which, let's face it, is the only time you should use Glicko2 since all "objective" rating systems flounder under lack of data.
+This becomes very useful when you have seasons with lots of events, which, let's face it, is the only time you should use Glicko2 since all "objective" rating systems struggle under a lack of data.

 </p></details>